 Prized for its strength and durability, Tigerwood Flooring has become a popular choice for flooring.
 Tigerwood hardwood flooring costs more than other strong woods but it immediately gives any room an exotic feeling.
 An added advantage is that the surface has a slight oily appearance making it appear to be polished.

 Proper care for the floor should be the same as for any typical wood floor, Tigerwood or no. With the following important and preventative steps, the life of your beautiful floor can be extended.
 The care can be remembered in two words: Protect and Clean.
 Protect by placing area rugs in more high use areas along with trimming your pet’s nails.
 Add felt protectors to the bottom of furniture and vacuum any dirt to prevent the scratching of the wood.
 Clean any spill immediately to avoid possible water damage and always use cleaning solutions that have been recommended by the retailer.
-If a solution was not mentioned, then make your own solution of water with approximately 10 percent of Windex or comparable window cleaner.
+If a solution was not mentioned, then make your own solution of water with approximately 10 percent of comparable window cleaner.

 These simple steps are quick and affordable ways to extend the life of your Tigerwood wide plank flooring.
 Tigerwood floors can be more expensive than typical hardwood floors, but this special hardwood can make a bold statement for any room of the house and last for many years with very little effort.